Mintbase/Grants-Program/applications/spartan_poc_consensus_module.md

 #### Proof-of-Concept (prior work)

 An [initial implementation](https://github.com/subspace/subspace-core-rust) of Subspace was previously written in Rust, from scratch, without forking another chain.
 While we were able to get a rudimentary transactional blockchain working, which used proof-of-storage consensus, it quickly became clear that going from proof-of-concept to production ready (with all relevant tooling) was far beyond the capabilities of our team.
 We then learned about Substrate and began exploring the feasibility of porting over our work.
 This resulted in a [smoke test](https://github.com/subspace/substrate-stencil) of sorts, which showed that we could hack `pallet_babe` into `pallet_spartan`, connect to a `spartan-farmer`, and hook into the block production pipeline.
-The purpose of this grant is to take the lessons learned from writing our own implementation using this quick and dirty hack of babe, to create a production ready set of components which leverage the Rust trait system and the idiomatic FRAME methodology of decoupled crates and pallets, in order to build the foundation for a proof-of-capacity blockchain, which can leverage the full power of Substrate and provide a novel distributed storage solution for the Polkadot ecosystem.
+The purpose of this grant is to take the lessons learned from writing our own implementation using this quick and dirty hack of babe, to create a production ready set of components which leverage the Rust trait system and the idiomatic FRAME methodology of decoupled crates and pallets, in order to build the foundation for a proof-of-capacity blockchain, which can leverage the full power of Substrate and provide a novel distributed storage solution for the Mintbase ecosystem.

 #### Non-Goals